CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+// in line 4 x is local variable variable and in line 6 x is global variable.
 ## Question 2

 Take a look at the following code: